ECE-196/docs/content/tutorials/PotentiometerAP.md

 The following are stylistic examples of possible prerequisites, customize these for each workshop.

+- Arduino IDE: Excerpt
+- ESP-32
+- USB-C cable (or whatever cable is used for connecting the ESP-32 to the computer)
+- Potentiometer (any resistance should be fine)
+- 3 Dupont/ Jumper wires
+- Completed Lightshield (optional)
+- -Lightshield for extra exercise

 ### Required Downloads and Installations

 List any required downloads and installations here.
 Make sure to include tutorials on how to install them.
 You can either make your own tutorials or include a link to them.

+- Arduino IDE- LINK HERE

 ### Required Components